react-declarative/react-declarative/docs/Readme.md

 The `react-declarative` framework contains several sample projects and examples created especially for AI code generation.
 The problem of AI is that the context window cannot load all [project abstraction layers](https://medium.com/expedia-group-tech/onion-architecture-deed8a554423) at once, so when generating code we have to manually change the prompt based on the current abstraction level.

 That means It cannot debug the hooks when changing JSX.
-The declarative view engine does that automatically under the hood so It the best for AI
+The declarative view engine does state management (lower abstraction level) automatically under the hood so It the best for AI

 **The samples for AI**